markszabo/markszabo.github.io/_posts/2025-07-21-how-to-buy-a-second-hand-car.md

 * wiper change
 * battery change
 * AC cleaning and filter change
+* brand new SD card for the drive recorder
 * inside and outside cleaning before showing and before handover
 * 1 year warranty included (and another 2 year warranty added for 7,590 yen)